-Cynthia Lee Wong has been selected as the second composer to participate in New Voices, an annual collaborative project between Boosey & Hawkes, the New World Symphony, and the San Francisco Symphony which aims to develop the professional careers of emerging composers in the Americas.
+The program is a partnership between Boosey & Hawkes, the New World Symphony, and the San Francisco Symphony designed to develop the professional careers of emerging composers in the Americas.

 The $75,000 awards recognize mid–career, risk–taking artists in dance, film/video, music, theatre, and visual arts.
 Roberts was chosen as the winner in music for her “charismatic, powerful renderings of sound.”

 Snider will compose a new work that will be given its premiere in the 2015-16 season.
 In addition to concerts presenting her work, Snider will receive a $10,000 prize and a one-month residency at the Ucross Foundation, an artist’s retreat in northern Wyoming.

 From among 112 eligible applicants, 8 composers have been awarded $12,500 to support the development of their compositions as part of a two-year initiative to increase diversity across the field.

 Twenty-seven young composers have been selected from nearly 630 submissions.
 The award winners share prizes of more than $45,000 and receive complimentary copies of Sibelius software, donated by Avid.

 The Foundation for Contemporary Arts announced the recipients of awards totalling $500,000: the biennial John Cage Award, the second Robert Rauschenberg Award, and 14 Grants to Artists awards in the disciplines of dance, music/sound, performance art/theatre, poetry, and visual arts.

 The American Academy of Arts and Letters has announced that composers David Lang and Alvin Singleton will be among the nine new members inducted during its annual induction and award ceremony in mid-May.